cwendorf/EASI/README.md

 ### Overview

 [**EASI**](https://github.com/cwendorf/EASI) is an R package that implements features of estimation statistics and data visualization.
 Its primary functions describe, estimate, test, and plot confidence intervals for means, mean comparisons, correlations, and standardized effect sizes in between- and within-subjects single-factor, factorial, and mixed designs.
-Additional functions offer summaries and plots of data, frequencies, densities, and more.
 Most functions can take either raw data or summary statistics as input.

 <a href="https://github.com/cwendorf/EASI">
 <p align="center"><kbd><img src="docs/easiCoverImage.jpg"></kbd></p>
 </a>

-*EASI* is feature-rich and posses the ability to create highly-customized graphs.
-These features can be combined and stacked to produce images similar to those in other applications that highlight estimation statistics.
-Also, it can also compatible with the pipe operator feature in newer versions of R.
+**EASI** posses the ability to create customized graphs.
+Additional functions offer summaries and plots of data, frequencies, densities, and more.
+These features can be combined to produce images similar to those from other estimation statistics applications.

 <a href="https://github.com/cwendorf/EASI">
 <p align="center"><kbd><img src="docs/easiCoverImage2.jpg"></kbd></p>